 Additional two storey wings to male and female sides of the main building to increase it’s capacity were followed by a new superintendent’s residence (The Gables) to free up space in the administration block and a cemetery and mortuary chapel on the opposite side of Salters Lane in 1891-3.
 The removal of Sunderland County Borough patients to their own asylum at Ryhope also freed further space.
 A new main stores and pair of villas were constructed in 1901, with a further pair following in 1904, with an isolation hospital.
 A nurse’s residence was built in 1906 on land to the north-east of the female side. of the main asylum.
 Gateshead patients were removed to new premises in 1914 on the opening of that borough’s asylum at Stannington.

-A second major plan of expansion occured between 1932-4, providing an admission hospital and separate administration block, located in the north west of the site.
+A second major plan of expansion occurred between 1932-4, providing an admission hospital and separate administration block, located in the north west of the site.
 Lodges to the north-west, west, south west, and south east being rebuilt and officers residences constructed opposite the entrance to the Winterton block.
 A villa for male patients working on the farm was situated across the fields to the north of the main entrance.

 South Shields and West Hartlepool County Boroughs relocated their respective patients to the expanded Gateshead premises at Stannington in 1939.
 World War II saw the construction of a hutted emergency medical services hospital between the farm villa and main building, which would later develop into Sedgefield General hospital.
 Both this and the mental hospital were incorporated into the National Health Service on its inception in 1948.
 At the peak of inpatient numbers in 1954, approximately 2000 patients occupied the hospital.